Skip to main content

 Understanding why customers leave is the starting point.
 Price is frequently cited, but research consistently shows that customers who feel they are receiving good service and who feel that their provider knows them are significantly more likely to stay, even if a cheaper offer is available elsewhere.
 According to Bain and Company, a 5% increase in customer retention can increase profits by 25% to 95%, a figure that translates meaningfully in a sector where customer acquisition costs are high and switching incentives are expensive.

-Energy Company Loyalty Programmes: From Rare to Mainstream
+Energy Company Loyalty Programs: From Rare to Mainstream

 The concept of an energy company loyalty program was, until recently, almost non-existent in Ireland and in most European markets.
 Utilities simply did not think of themselves as loyalty brands.
 That has changed, and the change has been driven partly by competitive pressure and partly by the realisation that the data utilities hold about their customers, usage patterns, lifecycle events, household characteristics, is genuinely valuable and largely unused.